Arbitration

 Appointment of arbitrators

-As a general rule under the Arbitration Act, the parties shall appoint the arbitrator or arbitrators jointly.
-The tribunal normally consists of one or three arbitrators, depending on how the parties weigh the considerations of costs versus legal certainty against each other.
-The arbitrators are primarily chosen on the basis of their merits, reflecting their expertise and experience within the relevant business area, the claims in question and the character of the dispute.
-Usually, the presiding arbitrator or sole arbitrator has legal expertise, e.g. as a judge, lawyer or professor of law.
-In recent years there has been an increased focus on diversity in the appointment of arbitrators.
+The tribunal normally consists of three arbitrators, but a sole arbitrator is agreed upon in some cases.
+The arbitrators are primarily chosen on the basis of their merits, reflecting their expertise and experience within the relevant business area, the claims in question, and the nature of the dispute.
+Usually, the arbitrators have legal expertise (e.g. judge, lawyer or professor of law).

 Confidentiality